Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Significant leadership experience and service to the underserved

 Admissions Statistics:Each incoming class at ATSU-KOM does not top 170 students to optimize learning.
-The average cumulative GPA of incoming students is 3.69, and the average MCAT score of incoming students is 504.
-The acceptance rate is approximately 9%.
+The median cumulative GPA of incoming students is 3.71, and the median MCAT score of incoming students is 503.
+The acceptance rate is 9%.

 5. Burrell College of Osteopathic Medicine at New Mexico State University